 Until recently, I would wake up, set my Mr. Coffee, get ready for work, and pour my java into my to-go Thermos.
 I then proceeded to sip lukewarm dark roast for the rest of the day—literally.
 To say I was addicted is an understatement.
 But who wants to be a slave to a bean that taints water a sludgy brown color?
 Not me.
-That’s why I set out to uncover foods that could give me the steady stream of energy I needed to get me through busy days without stressing my system.
+That's why I set out to uncover foods that could give me a steady stream of energy I needed to get me through busy days without stressing my system.

 "At a certain point, excess caffeine intake can be a stressor to the body, causing an increase in hormones such as cortisol," explains Erin Palinski-Wade, RD, CDE, author of Belly Fat Diet For Dummies.
 "These hormones can trigger fatigue instead of boosting energy.
 On top of that, many coffee drinks are packed full of added sugars, which cause blood sugar to spike and crash, draining energy."
 Yikes!

 Each of the foods on this list either naturally has caffeine or is high in energizing nutrients like fiber and B12.
 Although there's no way we can really measure if they're "better" than coffee, they certainly help to keep me energized now that I'm java-free.
 Read on to find out what they are so you, too, can overcome your coffee addiction.
 Or, at the very least, be less dependent on the stuff.
 And for more healthy eating tips, be sure to check out What Happens to Your Body When You Drink a Smoothie Every Day.